Operation Black Antler was a critically acclaimed immersive theatre piece, which in June 2016, took place in a secret locations in Chatham, Kent.

 “It’s a powerful, bewildering, unnerving experience, both during and for a considerable time after.
 I’m affected by what I have done, even though I know it is a fiction.
 And maybe worse, I know that I am willing to do what I have done again.”

 WOW Magazine, Kent

-The community cast developed characters alongside Hydrocracker and Blast Theory and people took part as actors, backstage and technical team.
+The community cast developed characters alongside Hydrocracker and Blast Theory and some also took part as part of the backstage and technical team.